scality/ScalitySproxydSwift/README.md

 use = egg:swift_scality_backend#sproxyd_object
 ```

-3. Set the Sproxy host and Sproxy path to connect to in the `[app:object-server]` section in the same file:
+3. Set the Sproxy host and Sproxy path to connect to in the
+   `[app:object-server]` section in the same file.
+If you system supports it
+   (anything running a Linux kernel newer than 2.6.17 does), also make sure to
+   enable `splice` support, which enhances throughput and lowers CPU
+   utilization:
    ```
 [app:object-server]
 sproxyd_host = 172.24.4.3:81,172.24.4.4:81
 sproxyd_path = /proxy/chord
+splice = yes
 ```